ProjectHackernewsGroup04/Documentation/FinalReport.md

         * Updating nested objects  (Easy)
         * Redundancy of data ( No problem )

-We have discussed which data model and structure might be the best choice for our use case, and we agree on that we will not using  **SQL** approach for this use case since we are working with JSON in frontend, and we are interesting in inserting and getting data in Json scheme.
-If we are going  **SQL** it means we have to perform join operations each time we get data, and convert the data to JSON scheme before we forwards the data to frontend.
-And with scaling in mind, NoSQL is easier to scale due to their  **hortizional scaling** approach versus **SQL’s vertical scaling approach.** And we have been working with  **MongoDB** in performer projects, and we loved their document-oriented data model, where we can just inserting comments in a story, it means we can insert all comments within a story so we can just do a query to fetch everything inside a single story with nested comments, it is smart!
+We have discussed which data model and structure might be the best choice for our use case, and we agreed that we will not use  **SQL** approach for this use case since we are working with JSON in frontend, and we are interested in inserting and getting data in Json scheme.
+If we are going for **SQL**, it means that we have to perform join operations each time we get data, and convert the data to JSON scheme before we forward the data to frontend.
+And with scaling in mind, NoSQL is easier to scale due to their  **horizontal scaling** approach versus **SQL’s vertical scaling approach.** And we have been working with  **MongoDB** in previous projects, and we love the document-oriented data model, where we can just insert comments in a story — it means we can insert all comments within a story, so we can just do a query to fetch everything inside a single story with nested comments, it is smart!

-First we came up with a data model sketch that there are two objects:  **`items`** and  **`users`** .
+First, we came up with a data model sketch that there are two objects:  **`items`** and  **`users`** .
 Users can create an account and create a story and comments.
 Comments is our story's properties, but we encountered a problem.
 How could comments stand under another comment under the relevant story, our solution was to make a nested object.

 ![](https://i.gyazo.com/8bffcdbd08302d1e26a5fbd339a49c4a.png)
 ```